Castle of Dreams - Week Ten

 Watching the maori craftsmen carving was inspirational but again it was the spectacle of nature that left me speechless.
 Travelling south to the Waiotapu and Waimangu valleys, I was faced by yet more steaming lakes, strange silicate formations, smoking vents and fumaroles and the magnificent sight of Waiotapu’s world famous, ’Champagne Pool’, and Waimangu’s amazing ‘Inferno Crater Lake’, apparently the largest geyser-like feature in the world!
 I stood at the edge of the most brilliant ice blue lake I’ve ever seen…but a lake made entirely of bubbling acid!

 Waking early on yet another gloriously sunny day, I strapped on my small day backpack and decided to go for some adrenaline thrills!
 Oh dear!
 Dangling from a chair lift some 100ft or more off the ground, I was hoisted up the side of Mount Ngongotaha, giving the most amazing views over Rotorua City, Lake Rotorua and the surrounding area, including the distant volcanoes to the south.
 Then, once I’d explored the summit, I found myself sitting on a piece of plastic which barely covered my bum, halfway between a sledge and a tray, and proceeded to throw myself down the mountainside on ‘The Luge’!
 Whizzing down a twisting turning concrete luge track at startling speed is just about the most fun you can have…EVER!
-Suffice to say, I had to repeat the experience quite a few times! :D
+Suffice to say, I had to repeat the experience quite a few times! 😀

 My next stop though was far more effort intensive, more contemplative and ultimately more rewarding.